ev3dev/brickman/README.md

 [Docker]: https://www.docker.com/

-To build the desktop test (makes UI development much faster), in a regular terminal, not in brickstrap shell:
+To build the desktop test (makes UI development much faster), in a regular terminal, not in Docker:

-* Install the build-deps listed in `debian/control` and also the packages `libev3devkit-desktop-dev` and `libgtk-3-dev`.
+* Install the build-deps listed in `debian/control`.
 * Then...

         mkdir -p <some-build-dir>